 Spring in Belgium and Luxembourg

-This all new tour combines the charm of steam railways, overland tramways, World War II history, relaxing river cruises and the ambiance of historic cities.
+This all new tour combines the charm of steam railways, the seaside scenery of Belgium’s coastal tramway, relaxing river cruises and the ambiance of historic cities in the Low Countries.

-• Take advantage of short distance rail travel by Eurostar and Intercity trains from London to Belgium and back from Luxembourg.
+• Take advantage of short distance rail travel by Eurostar and Intercity trains from London to Belgium and back.

-• Stay in the historic cities of Namur and Luxembourg at centrally located quality hotels, enjoying their unique ambiance and beautiful architecture.
+• Stay in the historic cities of Namur, Luxembourg and Bruges at centrally located quality hotels, enjoying their unique ambiance and beautiful architecture.

-• Enjoy private charter steam train journeys at the Vicinal overland tramway in Thuin, Belgium and at the Train 1900 heritage railway in Luxembourg.
-Trips on early 20th century trams and the mining railway in Luxembourg are also included.
+• Experience private charter steam train journeys in idyllic at the Three Valleys Railway in Belgium and at the Train 1900 heritage railway in Luxembourg.

 By train from London to Namur

-In the morning you take a direct EuroCity train for the two hour journey through the Ardennes forest to Luxembourg.
+In the morning you take a direct EuroCity train for a two hour journey through the Ardennes forest to Luxembourg.
 You check into your centrally located hotel near the station and have lunch, before taking a local CFL stopping train to Petange, just west of the city.
-There you have a private steam charter on Luxembourg’s premier heritage railway.
-A vintage tank engine will pull your steam charter for the full length of the line and through pretty scenery on a meandering and very curvy route to the industrial heritage park at Fond-de-Gras, site of a former coal mine.
-Rich in industrial archeology and history, this location is ideal for discovering further and photography.
-You then have a connecting excursion on the local electric mining train that will take you around the former mine and also inside the mountain.
-Afterwards you return by steam train to Petange.
-From there it’s back to Luxembourg and a dinner at the hotel.
+There you will enjoy a private steam charter on Luxembourg’s premier heritage railway.
+A vintage tank engine will pull your steam charter for the full length of the line and through beautiful scenery on a meandering and very curvy route to the industrial heritage park at Fond-de-Gras, site of a former iron mine.
+Rich in industrial archeology and history, this location is ideal for discovering further and is a great opportunity for photography.
+Afterwards you return by steam train to Petange, and on to Luxembourg by service train, where your evening dinner is served in the hotel restaurant.
 (B D).

 Tramways, funiculars and leisure in Luxembourg